HapticFinance/protocol_simulation/README.md

 # Protocol simulation

-This is a simulator of the Haptic Protocol.
+This is a simulation of the Haptic Protocol.
 Read our [official docs](https://docs.haptic.finance) to learn more.

 # Requirements: